iaaqib/Toast-in-iOS/README.md

 # Toast-in-iOS
-Its an example project which I have made using <a href = "https://github.com/scalessec/Toast">Charles Scalesse's Toast API</a> for iOS using Swift.
+It's an example project which I have made using <a href = "https://github.com/scalessec/Toast">Charles Scalesse's Toast API</a> for iOS using Swift.

 <h3> Project Screens </h3>